purduequaic/Qiskit-Fall-Fest-2024/README.md

 ## Submission and Presentation
 - email github public link to Dr. Liu Liud@pfw.edu.
 README.md should include team members
-- attend and give a presentation of 7 minuutes plus 3 minute Q & A per team at 4 pm, on Sunday, Oct 23
+- attend and give a presentation of 7 minuutes plus 3 minute Q & A per team at 4 pm, on Sunday, Nov 10

 ## Judging Criteria
 - The wiiner announcements are final.